JeremyNixon/open-computer-use/README.md

 - `config/`: ⚙️ Configurable parameters for task behavior, retries, and logging.
 - `.env`: 🔑 Environment variables file for API keys and sensitive information.
 An example .env.example is provided.
 - `Dockerfile`: 🐳 Docker configuration for easy deployment and environment consistency.
-- `docker-compose.yml`: Docker Compose configuration to streamline setup.
+- `docker-compose.yml`: Bash script to streamline setup.

 ## 📋 Prerequisites